What to eat in Madeira? 21 typical dishes to eat in Madeira

 Tuna Steaks

-The sea that surrounds the island of Madeira is rich in several species of tuna.
+The sea surrounding the island of Madeira is rich in several species of tuna.
 Tuna fishing is one of the main economic activities in this region.
-Fishing takes place from April to October and it’s done in an artisanal way with a pole.
+It takes place from April to October, and it’s done artisanally with a pole.

 This traditional fishing consists of pulling the fish with a rod into the boat and catching each fish individually.
-It is a ecological form of fishing as it prevents fishing small tuna or capturing too many fish.
-Much of the tuna caught is exported, especially to Japan, as they love tuna.
+It is an ecological form of fishing as it prevents the capture of small tuna or too many fish.
+Much of the tuna caught is exported, especially to Japan, which loves tuna.

 Thus, tuna is one of Madeira’s main fish.
 Tuna steaks accompanied by sweet potatoes or fried corn are especially appreciated.
 Madeira tuna steaks are impressive – tasty and fresh.
 It’s probably one of the best destinations in the world for tuna steaks.

-One of the most interesting things to do in Madeira is to go to Mercado dos Lavradores and enjoying the fruit and fish available.
-It’s fascinating to see the great tuna and tuna steaks for sale.
-They are huge.
+One of the most interesting things to do in Madeira is to go to Mercado dos Lavradores and enjoy the fruit and fish available.
+It’s fascinating to see the huge tuna and tuna steaks for sale.

 Castanhetas

 Castanhetas are small/medium and found fish that exist in large numbers in the Sea of Madeira and Azores.
-They are served in restaurants as a starter and are fried accompanied by lemon.
+They are served in restaurants as a starter and fried with lemon.

 It’s well worth a try for those who enjoy fresh fish and trying new things.